h2oai/h2o-3/h2o-docs/src/product/data-science/gbm-faq/reproducibility.rst

 How does my model provide reproducibility information?
 ######################################################

 Reproducibility information is divided into node information, cluster configuration, and input frames.
-It is stored in MOJO.
+It is stored in both the binary model and MOJO.
 This information can be accessed by:

 .. tabs::
    .. code-tab:: r R